CSC207-2022F-UofT/course-project-studyhero/README.md

 ~~Both features can be run by clicking "Run" on the "main" functions in TimerScreen.java for the Timer Menu, and mainPanel.java for the Main Menus.~~

 The program can be run from the class GameMain.java (this does not exist in the main branch yet, check GUI branch to find it.
 TODO: merge branches to main so the game can be played from there.)

+## Design
+See our [Design Wiki]{https://github.com/CSC207-2022F-UofT/course-project-studyhero/wiki/Design} for info on our major design decisions.

 ## Issues
 Some of the features of the program are not yet complete due to the core mechanics of the game (i.e., stats, timer, inventory, save data, GUI).
 Since our program is turning out to be a lot more ambitious than anticipated, some of these features took longer than expected, and thus delaying the implementation of some of our other features as well.
 Namely: